kateolmstead/unity-sdk/README.md

 Frames are loaded asynchronously to keep your game responsive.
 The `initMessagingFrame` call begins the frame loading process.
 However, until you call `show` on the frame, the frame will not be drawn in the UI.
 This gives you control over when a frame will appear.

-If a frame or its image components cannot be loaded, the SDK will attempt to reloaded the frame.
+If a frame or its image components cannot be loaded, the SDK will attempt to reload the frame.

 Frames are destroyed on a scene transition or when closed.